 Aim of SAS is to provide the aircraft design calculation scheme from Chapter 5 (Preliminary Sizing) of the

-certified based on CS-25 or FAR Part 25.
-So, the modules helpful in relation to teaching are only those for
+certified based on EASA CS-25 or FAR Part 25.
+So, modules directly helpful for teaching are those for Jets and Part 25.

 Jets and CS-25

-However, it is also desirable to cover the whole field of aircraft with different propulsion systems and certification rules.
-This would consider
+It is also of interest (beyond the lecture) to cover the whole field of aircraft with combinations of different propulsion systems (jet, propeller) and certification rules (CS-23, CS-VLA, UL).